Supreme state organ of power: Status

-The National Assembly Building of Vietnam, which is the seat of Vietnam's SSOP, the National Assembly of Vietnam.
+The National Assembly House, which is the seat of Vietnam's SSOP, the National Assembly.
+Constitutionally defined in 1946, it can be considered as the oldest existing SSOP.

 Formally speaking, the SSOP is the most powerful institution of a communist state.
 The powers of the SSOP are constrained only by the limits it has itself set by constitutional and legal documents it has adopted.
 For example, in China, according to Chinese legal scholar Zhou Fang, "[t]he powers of the National People's Congress [NPC] as the [SSOP] are boundless, its authority extends to the entire territory of the country, and, if necessary, it can intervene in any matter which it finds it requisite to do so."
 More specifically, according to Chinese legal scholars Xu Chongde and Niu Wenzhan, "[t]he other central State organs are created by [China's SSOP] and execute the laws and resolutions made by [China's SSOP]."

 However, in practice, the sessions of the SSOP are often pliant and used as a showcase of unity amongst the political elite.
 State powers are transferred between its convocations to its permanent organ, its executive organ, and to the highest organs of the communist party.
 The SSOP lacks the power to make autonomous decisions independent from the communist party and other state organs.
 The other state organs, which are formally subordinate to the SSOP, have a high degree of independence from it.
 That means that while it has an important role to play in the governance of the system, the locus of power in communist states lies elsewhere.

 While the communist party tightly controls the supreme state organ of power, it is noteworthy, according to Stephen White, that, unlike the fascist states of the 1930s, communist states have felt obliged to establish representative institutions to gain societal legitimacy.
 In this sense, similarly to liberal democratic legislatures, the supreme state organs of power, as an institution, contribute to legitimising the social order established by the communist state by acting as a symbol of popular sovereignty.
 According to Marxist−Leninist thought, the supreme state organs of power are believed to represent a higher form of popular representation than that achieved by the capitalist states.
 That is why, for example, the 1977 Soviet constitution stated, "In the U.S.S.R. all power belongs to the working people of town and country as represented by the Soviets of Working People's Deputies", and the present-day Chinese constitution states, "All power in the People's Republic of China belongs to the people".